clbutler/RM_TRIPS/README.md

 **OUTLINE**

 This R script aims to parse RepeatMasker.out files generated from de-novo Trinity data for better transposable element (TE) annotation across whole transcriptome sequences.
+Output is given in .CSV format, in order for further analysis to be conducted at ease.

 The script conducts four key steps: